2016 -2017 Homeschool Programs

 Recommended for 4th – 12th grades

 It was an early Sunday morning in paradise when warplanes screamed across the peaceful skies of Pearl Harbor on December 7, 1941.
-Learn more about this fateful moment in history through the personal stories and personal effects of the people who lived through it: tourists, nurses, local residents and, of course, American and Japanese soldiers.
+Learn more about this fateful moment in history through the personal stories and personal effects of the people who lived through it: tourists, nurses, local residents and, of course, American and Japanese servicemen and women.
 Students will complete an investigation guide in the temporary exhibit A Morning that Changed the World: Personal Stories of Pearl Harbor and view a live performance by one of the museum’s talented actors.

 History in Miniature